ibm-cloud-docs/netezza/getting-started.md

 ## Provision a {{site.data.keyword.netezza_short}} instance
 {: #provision}

 You can provision {{site.data.keyword.netezza_short}} through the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog) and [Cloud Pak for Data as a Service](https://dataplatform.cloud.ibm.com/).
-Find the {{site.data.keyword.netezza_short}} tile and clik it.
+Find the {{site.data.keyword.netezza_short}} tile and click it.
 You are redirected to the provisioning page.

 On the provisioning page, select the cloud platform you want to deploy in and the corresponding region.
-Next, you can configure your instance by selecting the workload contour, Netezza units (NZU), storage values and connectivity options.
+Next, you can configure your instance by selecting the workload contour, Netezza units (NZU), storage values, and connectivity options.

 For more information about workload contours, Netezza Units (NZU) and available storage configuration, see [Architecture](/docs/netezza?topic=netezza-compute-isolation&interface=ui).